Court Marriage in Islam: Is It Allowed and Legal?

 What is Court Marriage in Islam?

 Court marriage refers to a legal union between two individuals formalized through a court or government authority.
-Unlike traditional Islamic marriages conducted by religious figures, court marriages are primarily civil contracts.
+Unlike traditional Islamic Nikah ceremonies conducted by religious scholars, court marriages are primarily civil contracts formalized through legal authorities.

 In Islam, the validity of any marriage hinges on the fulfillment of certain conditions: